starchildluke/centiskorch/src/content/nicknames/iron-moth.md

 ### C-Tier

 * **Candy Corn** - devisive, I know!
 * **Flitter Mane** - just don't use this name in a VGC tournament or they could warn you or ban your Pokémon.
-Yeah, wild!
 * **Frutterbee** - an interpolation of Butterfree
 * **i love lamp** - [i love lamp!](https://www.youtube.com/watch?v=gId6nrMDmUU)
 * **Moth**